The SpacetimeDB Rust client SDK

 }

-Chain a call to .on_connect(callback) to your builder to register a callback to run when your new DbConnection successfully initiates its connection to the remote module.
+Chain a call to .on_connect(callback) to your builder to register a callback to run when your new DbConnection successfully initiates its connection to the remote database.
 The callback accepts three arguments: a reference to the DbConnection, the Identity by which SpacetimeDB identifies this connection, and a private access token which can be saved and later passed to with_token to authenticate the same user in future connections.

 This interface may change in an upcoming release as we rework SpacetimeDB's authentication model.

-Callback `on_connect_error`
+Callback on_connect_error

 impl DbConnectionBuilder {